Hans Island: History and disputed sovereignty

-The conflict over the island, known as the Whisky War, has been alternately described as "one of the most passive-aggressive boundary disputes in history" and "the friendliest war."
+The conflict over the island, known as the Whisky War, has been described as "the friendliest war" and "one of the most passive-aggressive boundary disputes in history".

 Early history

 Inuit living in northern Greenland or Canada would have known the island for centuries.
 In the mid 19th century, Nares Strait was likely unknown to Europeans.
 It is not known whether Norsemen visited the island in the centuries when Greenland was inhabited by them.

 From 1850 to 1880, the area in which Hans Island is situated was explored by American and British expeditions.
-These expeditions were a response partly due to the popular search for the missing British explorer John Franklin, and partly to search for the elusive Northwest Passage and/or reach the North Pole.
+These expeditions were a response partly due to the popular search for the missing British explorer Sir John Franklin and his crew, and partly to search for the elusive Northwest Passage and/or reach the North Pole.

 The Danish "Celebration Expedition" of 1920 to 1923 accurately mapped the whole region of the northern Greenland coast from Cape York (Perlernerit, Kap York) to Danmark Fjord (Danmarksfjorden).

 In 1933, the Permanent Court of International Justice declared the legal status of Greenland in favour of Denmark.
 Denmark claims geological evidence points to Hans Island being part of Greenland, and therefore it belongs to Denmark by extension of the Court's ruling.

 Since the 1960s, numerous surveys have been undertaken in the Nares Strait region, including seismic, ice flow, mapping, archaeological and economic surveys.
 Canadian-based Dome Petroleum made surveys on and around Hans Island from 1980 to 1983, to investigate the movement of ice masses.